zetifinance/main-website-2023-fork/content/pages/our-tech.md

           heading: Product Innovation
           main:
-            rich_editor: The presence of state-of-the-art telematics equipment in each vehicle financed allows us to create award-winning innovation, such as our proprietary pay-per-mile finance model.
+            rich_editor: The presence of state-of-the-art telematics equipment in each vehicle allows us to create award-winning innovation, such as our proprietary pay-per-mile finance model.
 What's more, it helps us to provide all stakeholders with live emission saving figures for sustainability reporting purposes.
           image: /img/1.png
       - tab:
           heading: Efficient Middle & Back Office Automation